learn-co-curriculum/phase-3-sinatra-react-project/NOTES.md

 Neighborhood
 -
-Has many locations
+Has many addresses
-Has many Households through ...
+Has many Households through addresses

-Location
--
-Join Neighborhood with Address

-Attributes: neighborhood_id, address_id
+Attributes: name, household_id

 Address
 -
-Belongs to a location

-Belongs to a neighborhood through location
+Belongs to a neighborhood

 Has a household